voidao/specs/IPPS.md

 - personal explorations(space) must be fully controlled by the person
 - personal explorations(space) need to be consolidated for the person

-:whale: `personal IPNS name pointing to personal explorations(space) as personal IPLD forest`
+🐳`personal IPNS name pointing to personal explorations(space) as personal IPLD forest`

+> 🐳Control-oriented Custom IPNS

+> 🐳Consolidation-oriented Custom IPLD